SasaKuruppuarachchi/adaptive_estimation/notes/tPC Inverted Pendulum/Planning/Goals.md

 # Objectives
-## Phase 1:
+## Phase 1 : Simulation
-- Set up simulator Nvidia Isaac sim (Sasa)
+- Set up simulator in NVIDIA IsaacSIM #Sasa
 - Replicate state estimation results of the paper.
-	- KL (Sasa)
+	- KL as the baseline #Sasa
-	- tPC (Nick)
+	- tPC #Nick
 - Off the shelf control.
-PID, LQR etc..
-(Sasa & Nick)
+PID, LQR etc. #Sasa , #Nick
-- Evaluate systems adaptability (learning transition and emission dynamics) with
+- Evaluate systems adaptability with #Sasa , #Nick
-	- changes in the physical parameters (e,g, gravity)
+	- Changes in the physical parameters (e.g. gravity).
-	- changes in the dynamical paremeters (mass of pendulum).
+	- Changes in the system dynamics (mass of pendulum).
+	- Unseen external disturbances.
-	-  novel sensing methods.
+	- Novel sensing methods.
-# Phase 2:
+# Phase 2 : Real world
-- Construct the physical device
+- Construct the physical device #Sasa , #Nick
-- Evaluate the adaptability to sim2real gap for both KF and tPC.
+- Evaluate the adaptability to sim2real gap for both KF and tPC. #Sasa , #Nick